Wild edible and medicinal plants of British Columbia: Roots, sprouts, leaves, and rhizomes

 Traditionally, root vegetables held a very high status in First Nations food systems.
 Root vegetables were important for food, ceremonial and economic reasons.
 Some nations held a First Roots ceremony to show respect for the roots before the community went digging for their needs.

 Roots were dried in large quantities, traded from one place to another and were kept as a "back-up" in times of food shortage.
 Traditionally, for the Kwakwaka'wakw village of Haada, trade in root vegetables (springbank clover (Trifolium wormskioldii), silverweed and northern riceroot (Fritillaria camschatcensis) with the Nuxalk and Heiltsuk was an important part of their regional economy.

+Yellow Glacier Lily (Erythronium grandiflorum) and Balsamroot (Balsamorhiza sagittata) are two crops that were used extensively by indigenous peoples in south-central British Columbia.

-For example, during the summer months, St'at'imc, Nlaka'pamux and Secwepemc women would dig the corms of yellow glacier lily (Erythronium grandiflorum).
+For example, during the summer months, St'at'imc, Nlaka'pamux and Secwepemc women would dig the corms.

 Families would gather upwards of 2000 lbs.
-The corms were cleaned then steamed or pit-cooked.
-Large quantities of yellow glacier lily roots would be dried for later use or for trade.

-In addition, Camas used to be an important staple across Southern BC.
+Recent archaeological investigations of prehistoric root collecting and processing sites suggest pitcooking practices were in use at least 2500 years ago.

+In the spring, the root crown, young leafstalks, and bud stems of balsamroot were eaten as fresh greens, and in the fall, the seeds were collected and pounded into a flour and eaten as a porridge.

+In addition, for Coast Salish society, the significance of Camas extended well beyond a staple food, it was also a cultural keystone species.

 Access to and the use of camas by Interior communities was made possible through trade from the peoples of what is now northern Washington.

 Large camas beds on southern Vancouver Island and the Gulf Islands were kept free of invading plants through regular clearing and burning.